-- 164 Taxation matters depend on the personal circumstances of the individual board member (member) and the terms of their contract/appointment. - 165 Members should be advised by the agency or parent entity to clarify their taxation status by reference to professional advice or Inland Revenue.
+- Taxation matters depend on the personal circumstances of the individual board member (member) and the terms of their contract/appointment. - Members should be advised by the agency or parent entity to clarify their taxation status by reference to professional advice or Inland Revenue.

-- 166 A payment of fees is generally made to and derived by the member and is in most cases classified as 'payments of company directors' fees, examiners' fees, honoraria, and other payments' which is a form of schedular payment.
+- A payment of fees is generally made to and derived by the member and is in most cases classified as 'payments of company directors' fees, examiners' fees, honoraria, and other payments' which is a form of schedular payment.
 The tax rate for these payments is 33 cents in the dollar unless Inland Revenue has issued an exemption certificate or a special tax rate certificate to the recipient, or the recipient has chosen their own rate (a minimum of 10 cents in the dollar).
-The member must complete a Tax Rate Notification for Contractors (IR330C) form and select the appropriate rate, otherwise withholding tax must be deducted at the non-notification rate of 45 cents in the dollar. - 167 If and only if, the member is performing the service (to which the payment of fees relates) as an agent or representative of another entity which has agreed to perform the services, then the payment of fees is derived by that entity and not by the member.
+The member must complete a Tax Rate Notification for Contractors (IR330C) form and select the appropriate rate, otherwise withholding tax must be deducted at the non-notification rate of 45 cents in the dollar. - If and only if, the member is performing the service (to which the payment of fees relates) as an agent or representative of another entity which has agreed to perform the services, then the payment of fees is derived by that entity and not by the member.
 A payment of fees to a company is not subject to withholding tax.
-A payment of fees to a Trust or Partnership is subject to withholding tax, unless they hold an exemption certificate. - 168 If a member is paid a fee or another amount in relation to their engagement in circumstances in which they are required to account for the payment to their employer, the payment is treated as consideration for the services provided by the employer and in most cases is not subject to withholding tax. - 169 A payment of fees to a member who is also an employee, with a contractual arrangement with the contracting Board to provide directorship duties as part of his or her employment contract is not a schedular payment subject to withholding tax.
+A payment of fees to a Trust or Partnership is subject to withholding tax, unless they hold an exemption certificate. - If a member is paid a fee or another amount in relation to their engagement in circumstances in which they are required to account for the payment to their employer the payment is treated as consideration for the services provided by the employer and in most cases is not subject to withholding tax. - A payment of fees to a member who is also an employee, with a contractual arrangement with the contracting Board to provide directorship duties as part of his or her employment contract is not a schedular payment subject to withholding tax.
 Such a payment is salary or wages or an extra pay.
-Payment must be taxed using the PAYE calculator. - 170 A payment of fees to a member, in respect of their capacity as a board member, is not subject to GST.
+Payment must be taxed using the PAYE calculator. - A payment of fees to a member, in respect of their capacity as a board member, is not subject to GST.
 However, if a person is carrying on a taxable activity and accepts office as part of their taxable activity, any service supplied by that person as holder of that office is deemed to be supplied in the course or furtherance of that taxable activity.
-Accordingly, the member must return GST on fees they charge for services as a director. - 171 If the member accepts office in their capacity as an employee of a third party or as a partner in a partnership, the director is not required to return GST on their fees.
-However, the employer or partnership may be required to return GST. - 172 Reimbursement for expenditure incurred in relation to work or services performed by a board member is not subject to withholding tax. - 173 The fee should include any income tax payable.
+Accordingly, the member must return GST on fees they charge for services as a director. - 171 If the member accepts office in their capacity as an employee of a third party or as a partner in a partnership, the director's not required to return GST on their fees.
+However, the employer o partnership may be required to return GST. - Reimbursement for expenditure incurred in relation to work or services performed by a board member is not subject to withholding tax. - The f e should include any income tax payable.
 Agencies or parent entities should ensure that total payment to the member (before deduction of any tax) does not exceed the maximum of the fee range that applies to the body's classification under the Framework, unless an exception has been approved.
-Where the application of GST to a fee for a member of a non- statutory body puts the fee above the applicable Framework range, an exception is not required to be sought. - 174 Note that: - A board member cannot simply divert a payment to a company to avoid having withholding tax deducted.
-If the member wishes for no withholding tax to be deducted from payments received for directorship services they provide the board in their individual capacity, they must have applied for, and been granted, an exemption certificate; - The fact that the board member has a fiduciary or contractual duty to account for the fees to a third party (e.g. their employer) does not affect how the payer should apply the schedular payment rules.
-The fact that a member has a fiduciary duty to account to a third party is irrelevant to the payer's withholding and payment obligations;
+Where the application of GST to a fee for a member of a non- statutory body puts the fee above the applicable Framework range, an exception is not required to be sought.